fluttercandies/flutter_photo_manager/README.md

 The complete migration method can be consulted [gitbook](https://caijinglong.gitbooks.io/migrate-flutter-to-androidx/content/).

+### Android Q privacy

+Now, the android part of the plugin uses api 29 to compile the plugin, so android sdk must contain api 29 (androidQ).

+AndroidQ has a new privacy policy, users can't access the original file.

+If your compileSdkVersion and targetSdkVersion are both below 28, you can use `PhotoManager.forceOldApi` to force the old api to access the album.
+If you are not sure about this part, don't call this method.

 ### glide

 Android native use glide to create image thumb bytes, version is 4.9.0.